 The timing of the suspension can be a little confusing.
 If you receive an Order of Suspension or Revocation upon your arrest for a DUI, the suspension starts 30 days from that date.
 This means that you can continue to drive for 30 days on your temporary license that should be issued with the suspension notice.
 However, if for some reason the officer does not issue you and Order of Suspension or Revocation upon arrest, the DMV will mail you one.
 If this happens, remember that your license suspension begins 30 days from the date of issue, which is not necessarily the same date that you receive it in the mail.

 If I plead to a lesser charge in court that does not require my license to be suspended, can I get it back?

 This all depends on which charge you plea to.
 In some circumstances, the DMV can still uphold its suspension of your license for the four-month period.

-It is important to consult an attorney immediately because you only have an initial 10 days from the issue of an order of suspension or revocation to contest the decision to the DMV.
+It is important to consult an attorney immediately because you only have an initial 10 days from the issue of an order of suspension or revocation to contest the decision to automatically suspend your license.
 Also, the timing of the suspension requirements can be rather confusing and if your license is suspended its very important to have the timing of your suspension coordinated properly.
-It is important to prevent any extra days of suspension by coordinating your court case and dmv matter so that you do not get pulled over for driving on a suspended license.
+We want to prevent any extra days of suspension by coordinating your court case and dmv matter to minimize the total days of suspension.

 Contact us for a free confidential consultation at: (818) 351-9555.